khaosans/basic-chat/docs/FEATURES.md

 ### **Multi-Modal Reasoning Engine**

-BasicChat features a sophisticated reasoning engine that can adapt its approach based on query complexity and requirements.
+BasicChat features a sophisticated reasoning engine that adapts its approach based on query complexity and requirements.

 <div align="center">